ppy/osu-wiki/wiki/Tournaments/CWC/2025/en.md

    - **Do not ask for a reschedule unless it is absolutely necessary.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
 6. Captains are responsible for managing their team's availability.

+## Notes

+[^qualifiers-seeding]: Used as the main seeding method
+[^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same MAX% sum